nslee333/nslee333/README.md

 Hello There!

-  I’m Nathan Lee and I'm working on learning fullstack web development.
+  I’m Nathan and I'm working on learning fullstack web development.

   🌱 I’m currently learning APIs and working with the MERN stack.